joeLotfy/Robotic_Arm_Arduino/README.md

 Many Thanks to @hshokry for making such a beautiful and meaningful project possible, You're really an Inspiration and a Guide, Thanks is just the least I can say.

 Thanks also to my colleague AHMED HAMADA who doesn't have a github account yet (LOL), So I commited his updates in the code.

-Thanks to my Professor the Head of Electrical Engineering Department at The Higher Institute of Engineering and Technology-Sohag Prof/ AL-TAIB ABDEEN IBRAHEM.